 Figure 1.
 Declaration process for Restricted Breed Dogs

-Restricted breed dogs must be desexed unless the owner obtains a certificate from a veterinarian stating the dog cannot be desexed for health reasons.
+Restricted breed dogs must be desexed unless the owner obtains a certificate from a vet stating the dog cannot be desexed for health reasons.

-The owner of a restricted breed dog must ensure that the animal is implanted with an ISO microchip in accordance with the regulations (unless already microchipped prior to 20 May 2003).
-This microchip identification number, along with other information as specified in the regulations, must be supplied to the council with which the dog is registered within 7 days of the dog being microchipped.
+The owner of a restricted breed dog must make sure the animal is implanted with an ISO microchip in accordance with the regulations (unless already microchipped prior to 20 May 2003).

-Whilst a microchip is a permanent form of identification it is not visible.
+Whilst a microchip is a permanent form of identification — it is not visible.
 Restricted breed dogs must also wear a prescribed collar at all times.
-The collar is specially designed to be visible from a distance and is reflective at night.
-This means that at all times, whether on the owner's property or not, a restricted breed dog can be recognised from a distance, warning a person of the potential danger of the dog.
+The collar is specially designed to be visible from a distance and reflective at night.
+This means that at all times, whether on the owner's property or not, a restricted breed dog can be recognised from a distance.
+This warns people of the potential danger of the dog.